-If the parrot continues to extend its neck or stretches out several times, it’s continuing to choke and needs assistance.
+If the parrot extends its neck or stretches out several times, it’s still choking and needs assistance.

 Things Parrots Choke On

-Even in the wild, parrots avoid eating bone fragments instead of picking out the marrow.
+Parrots avoid eating bone fragments by picking out the marrow.
 However, a young parrot may still be learning this survival tactic.
-If it gets a piece off its toys, it may swallow it out of curiosity and choke.
+If it bites a piece off of a toy, it may swallow it out of curiosity and choke.

 Chunks Of Food

 Parrots are curious and playful and will pick up anything within their reach.
-Beware of loose buttons, small ornaments, jewelry.
-Beads off of your necklace or a stray earring could end up stuck in your parrot’s throat.
+Beware of loose buttons, small ornaments, and jewelry.
+Beads off your necklace, or a stray earring could end up stuck in your parrot’s throat.

-If the parrot tries to talk, whistle, or move around while drinking, it may aspirate some water.
-This is the least dangerous kind of choking but is still uncomfortable.
+The parrot may aspirate water if it tries to talk, whistle, or move around while drinking.
+This is the least dangerous choking, but it’s still uncomfortable.

 Is My Parrot Choking?

-Even if it seems like choking, your parrot may not be choking at all.
+Even if it seems like choking, your parrot may not be choking.
 Birds have a variety of habits or behaviors that can be easily mistaken for choking.
-If you jump the gun and try to help your parrot, you may:

 Things Mistaken For Choking

-If your parrot seems to be choking, it might actually be:
+If your parrot seems to be choking, it might be:

 - Extend and retract their necks very quickly